stackbit/sourcebit/README.md

 To disable cache, add the flag `--no-cache` to the `sourcebit fetch` command if you're using the CLI.
 If you're using the CommonJS module, set `cache: false` in the `options` object (i.e. the second parameter of `fetch()`).

 ## Plugins

+**For a step-by-step guide to creating a plugin for Sourcebit, check out this tutorial: <https://www.stackbit.com/blog/sourcebit-plugin/>**

 Sourcebit is designed to be completely extensible.
 Documentation on how to build plugins can be found on our [wiki](https://github.com/stackbithq/sourcebit/wiki).